 Progress is always shocking, always difficult.
 As Albert Einstein stated: “Great spirits have always encountered violent opposition from mediocre minds.”
 Great spirits are often called quacks by mediocre minds.

-Having mention two famous quacks, Semmelweis and Lister, we can now tell you that the two innovations they gave us plus the advent of personal hygiene (women began to wash diapers right around the Civil War period; rather than just dry them out and reuse them) that added over 16 years to the average life span in America by the turn of the 20th century.
-When people tell you that the long life spans of today are due to modern medical science, you can say, yeah, sure, in the form of cleanliness, hygiene, and carbolic acid (the basis for today’s Listerine).
-We’ve already seen what Dr Sara Josephine Baker (I.Link)did to the infant mortality rates in America around the turn of the century.
-With hygiene and hugs, Dr Baker is credited with saving over 82,000 lives.
+Having mentioned two famous quacks, Semmelweis and Lister, we can now tell you that the two innovations they gave us plus the advent of personal hygiene (women began to wash diapers right around the Civil War period; rather than just dry them out and reuse them) that added over 16 years to the average lifespan in America by the turn of the 20th century.
+When people tell you that the long life spans of today are due to modern medical science, you can say, yeah, sure, in the form of cleanliness, hygiene, and carbolic acid.

-It’s always good to get the viewpoint of someone in the profession about that profession, for as to outsiders, like myself, we are often told that our opinions are invalid.
+It’s always good to get the viewpoint of someone in the profession about that profession, for as for outsiders, like myself, we are often told that our opinions are invalid.

 The Second Law of Quackery (also known as the law of skew): The chances of a study being skewed are directly proportional to the amount of money to be lost or gained by the outcome.

 On just page three of his book, Dr Carter asks, “May we assume that objectivity goes hand in hand with scientific inquiry?” and answers, “No.” “Corporations now control the practice of medicine with the weight of their wallets.
 Driven by the stock market, medicine is embroiled in an economic turf war.”